Best Windows Laptops for Remote Work in 2026

 Best for Corporate IT Environments

-The HP EliteBook 840 G11 is the correct choice if your organization uses Microsoft Intune, endpoint security platforms, or remote management for laptops. vPro, MIL-STD 810H, Wolf Security, and the full port array are all tuned for enterprise deployment.
+The HP EliteBook 840 G11 is the correct choice if your organization uses Microsoft Intune, endpoint security platforms, or remote management for laptops. vPro, MIL-STD 810H, Wolf Security, and the full port array are all tuned for enterprise deployment at a price that has held steady around $1,299–$1,499.

 Best for Budget-Conscious Buyers

-The ASUS Zenbook 14 OLED delivers an OLED display, 1TB storage, and strong performance for under $1,200.
+The ASUS Zenbook 14 OLED delivers an OLED display, 1TB storage, and strong performance in the $899–$1,099 range.
 The tradeoffs — 16GB RAM, 60Hz screen, single Thunderbolt 4 — are real but acceptable for most remote workers who aren’t running developer toolchains or heavy creative workloads.

 Best for Home Office Primary Machine